paper-trail-gem/paper_trail/README.md

 ### 4.b.
 Associations

+If you would like to track and reify associations you can utilize the following PT plugin: [paper_trail-association_tracking][6]

-Discussed as early as 2009, and first implemented in late 2014, association tracking was maintained until 2018 as an experimental feature, not recommended for production.
-During that time a steady stream of issues were reported, there were not enough volunteers fixing them, and the list of known issues grew.
-In 2018, the feature was moved to a separate gem, [paper_trail-association_tracking][6].
+A little history lesson, discussed as early as 2009, and first implemented in late 2014, association tracking was part of PT core until 2018 as an experimental feature and was use at your own risk.
+The gem now maintains a list of known issues and we hope the community can help remove some of them via PR's.

-To avoid breaking changes, `paper_trail` will have a runtime dependency on `paper_trail-association_tracking` and keep running the existing tests related to association tracking.
+In PaperTrail v10, the association tracking feature was extracted to a gem to simplify things in PaperTrail and association tracking seperately.
+To avoid breaking changes, `paper_trail` has a runtime dependency on this gem and will keep running the existing tests related to association tracking.
 This arrangement will be maintained for a few years, if practical.

 ### 4.c.
 Storing Metadata